-Moving expenses for new staff maybe provided if deemed appropriate based on position level.
-Eligibility for moving expense reimbursement for new faculty will be indicated in the faculty member's contract letter.
-All such expenses require adequate documentation with a list of expenses supported by original invoices, receipts, etc. Moving expenses paid by the College will be included or excluded from your taxable wages in accordance with current Internal Revenue Service regulations, Publication 521.

-Typically, Carleton agrees to reimburse for covered moving expenses as defined by the IRS.
+Moving expenses for new staff may be provided if deemed appropriate.
+The amount of approved moving expenses will be confirmed in the letter of employment.
+All requested reimbursements require adequate documentation with a list of expenses supported by original invoices, receipts, etc. Moving expenses paid by the College will be included as taxable income in accordance with current Internal Revenue Service regulations.
+Typically, Carleton agrees to reimburse for reasonable moving expenses as defined by the IRS.
+Moving expenses should be submitted within six months of your start date or an agreed upon timeline.